Scott-Holt/Skills-Assessment/README.md

 Last task was to create the function to change the hero image with every reload of the page.
 Easy enough.
 Ran into a simple syntax bug that had me stuck for a minute.

-With my limited knowledge on the topic of slide-in animations, I wasn't properly able to compose a solution to that task in the time I allotted for myself.
+With my limited knowledge on the topic of slide-in animations, I wasn't properly able to compose a solution for that task in the time I allotted for myself.